treeverse/lakeFS/design/system_tests.md

 #### CI
 Github workflow will be triggered when all other workflows finished successfully and reviewers approved.
-The workflow will run the lakeFS app with local postgres DB on a dedicated server, execute the tests binary and report the results.
+The workflow will run the lakeFS app with local Postgres DB on a dedicated server, execute the tests binary and report the results.
 Failed run will block the PR merge.

 Underline storage (S3/GCS/Minio/other) will be created once for all test runs.
-Tests are orthogonal to the lakeFS setup which could vary in the backing storage layer, postgres version and other configurations.
+Tests are orthogonal to the lakeFS setup which could vary in the backing storage layer, Postgres version and other configurations.

 Objects will be deleted by setting expiry for the entire bucket in the storage layer.
 Isolation is kept by setting unique file prefixes which is determined by the lakeFS namespaces.